+- In line with 'Working Together to Safeguard Children' and KCSIE, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes.

-- In line with KCSIE 2022, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:
+- Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is

-- o protecting children from maltreatment

-- o preventing impairment of children's mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and

-- o taking action to enable all children to have the best outcomes.
+undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.

+This includes harm that occurs inside or outside the home, including online.

 - The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

 - Abuse and neglect

 - Bullying, including cyberbullying

-- Child-on-child abuse
+- o Child-on-child abuse

-- Children with family members in prison
+- o Children with family members in prison

-- Children Missing Education (CME)
+- o Children who are absent or missing from education

-- o Child missing from home or care
+- Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

-- Faith abuse
+- o Faith abuse

-- Gender based abuse and violence against women and girls
+- o Gender based abuse and violence against women and girls

 - o Hate

 - Homelessness

 - Human trafficking and modern slavery

-- Mental health
+- o Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

 - Preventing radicalisation and extremism

 - Private fostering

-- Relationship abuse
+- o Relationship abuse

 - Serious violence

 - Sexual violence and sexual harassment

-- So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage
+- o So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

 - o 'Upskirting'

-(Also see Part One and Annex B within 'Keeping Children Safe in Education' 2022)
+(Also see Part one and Annex B within 'Keeping Children Safe in Education')

-1.4 Related safeguarding policies
+1.4 Related Safeguarding Policies

 - This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

 - o Positive Behaviour Policy, linked to the Use of Physical Intervention

 - Online Safety Policy

 - Anti-Bullying Policy

 - Confidentiality Policy

 - Intimate Care Policy

 - Sex & Relationship Education Policy

-- Supporting Pupils with Medical Conditions Policy
+- o Supporting Pupils with Medical Conditions Policy

 - Health and Safety Policy

 - Attendance Policy

-- o Risk Assessments (e.g. school trips, use of technology)

-- Hygiene, First Aid, Accident Reporting and Sickness in Schools Policy

-- Managing Allegations Against Staff Members Policy

-- Staff Behaviour Policy (Staff Code of Conduct)

-- Safer Recruitment Policy

-- Whistleblowing Policy
+- o Risk Assessments (e.g. school trips, use of technology) - o Hygiene, First Aid, Accident Reporting and Sickness in Schools Policy - Managing Allegations Against Staff Members Policy - Staff Behaviour Policy (Staff Code of Conduct) - Safer Recruitment Policy - Whistleblowing Policy